MBB-team/VBA-toolbox/_wiki/Bayesian-modelling-introduction.md

 $$\frac{p(y\mid m_1)}{p(y\mid m_2)} > K$$

 where $$K$$ is set to satisfy a controlled statistical risk.
 This motivates the use of model evidences to perform statistical testing (e.g. testing the null) within a Bayesian framework.
-In fact, the quantity above is known as the 'Bayes factor', and is used whenever one wants to select between two models.
+In fact, the quantity above is known as the **Bayes' factor**, and is used whenever one wants to select between two models.

-Practically speaking, the **Bayes' factor** induces three types of statistical decisions:
+Practically speaking, the Bayes' factor induces three types of statistical decisions:

 - $$K>20$$:      model $$m_1$$ is selected
 - $$0.05<K<20$$: no model is selected